Welcome to Arts ‘n Tarts!

 Karen at Kawartha Shortbread in Fenelon Falls created the “Lattice Apple Buttertart” (The LAB Tart for short) to celebrate the Lakeview Arts Barn (commonly called the LAB) in Bobcaygeon.
 Click here to watch our “Meet our Bakers” video with Karen.

 Part of the Arts & Heritage Trail, the Lakeview Arts Barn was originally a cattle barn.
 In 1967 it was converted into a dance hall.
 In 2006 an extensive renovation transformed the venue once again and welcomed Globus Theatre as the company-in-residence.
 Globus offers summer theatre at the LAB along with dinner on site.
-This year, Globus has created a special Butter Tart Tour murder mystery dinner experience.
+During their 2018 season, Globus created a special Butter Tart Tour murder mystery dinner experience.
+Sadly all the murder mystery shows are done now, but follow them to catch their next fun show!

 Book now >> Call the Box Office